BYUCamachoLab/nonlinear-optics/README.md

 # nonlinear-optics
 JupyterBook for the Nonlinear Optics course at BYU

-This book can be viewed online at this link.
+This book can be viewed online at [https://byucamacholab.github.io/nonlinear-optics]().

 ## Installation